blue-moon22/rsd-git-example/black_holes.md

 So scientists are currently building a giant telescope on Mars.

 They then create software to reconstruct the image of the black hole.
+A collaborative effort from researchers with different expertise is needed.